cs231n/cs231n.github.io/google_cloud_tutorial.md

 sudo apt-get install zip
 zip assignment1 assignment1
 ```
-Then copy the file to your local computer using the gcloud compute copy-file command as shown below. **NOTE: Run this command on your local computer**:
+Then copy the file to your local computer using the gcloud compute copy-file command as shown below. **NOTE: run this command on your local computer**:

 ```
 gcloud compute copy-files [INSTANCE_NAME]:[REMOTE_FILE_PATH] [LOCAL_FILE_PATH]